 On November 1, 2019, we entered into a services agreement with Trasimene Capital Management, LLC (Trasimene) pursuant to which Trasimene will provide certain advisory services to us, including but not limited to ongoing tax and finance services and investment advisory services with respect to potential acquisitions, divestitures and other corporate transactions.
-In consideration of the services provided by Trasimene to FNF, we will pay an employee services fee of \$500,000 related to services provided by a Trasimene employee related to the tax and finance services provided under the agreement.
-In addition, we will pay Trasimene a mutually agreed upon fee in connection with any acquisitions, divestitures, financings or liquidity events, which fee shall be consistent with market rates.
-We paid Trasimene \$125,000 under the services agreement with respect to tax and finance-related employee services rendered during the period October 1, 2019 through December 31, 2019, A special committee of the FNF board that considered the acquisition of F&G engaged Trasimene as a financial advisor in connection with the F&G acquisition.
-Trasimene will receive a fee for its services to the FNF special committee, a substantial portion of which is contingent upon the consummation of the F&G acquisition transaction.
-Mr. Foley is the Managing Member and a Senior Managing Director and holds an ownership interest in Trasimene.
-Our director Richard N. Massey is a Senior Managing Director and holds an ownership interest in Trasimene.
+In consideration of the services provided by Trasimene to FNF, we will pay Trasimene a mutually agreed upon fee in connection with any acquisitions, divestitures, financings or liquidity events, which fee shall be consistent with market rates.
+In 2020, the special committee of the FNF board that considered the acquisition of F&G engaged Trasimene as a financial advisor in connection with the F&G acquisition.
+Trasimene received a fee for its services to the FNF special committee of \$27 million upon the consummation of the F&G acquisition transaction.
+In addition, from January 1, 2020 through July 25, 2020, we paid Trasimene an employee services fee of \$250,000 related to services provided by a Trasimene employee for tax and finance services provided under the agreement.
+We also paid Trasimene a fee of \$600,000 for services provided under the agreement related to the issuance of our 2.450% Senior Notes due 2031.
+Mr. Foley is the Managing Member and a Senior Managing Director and holds a controlling interest in Trasimene.
+Our former director Richard N. Massey is a Senior Managing Director and holds an ownership interest in Trasimene.